JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 ### Landmarks

-Landmarks provide programmatic access to sections within an application.
+Landmarks programatically gives access to sections within an application.
 Users that rely on Assistive Technology (AT) can use landmarks to navigate each section of the website and skip over content.

 Several HTML sectioning elements automatically create ARIA landmark regions.
 So, in order to provide assistive technology users with a logical view of a page, it is important to understand the effects of using HTML sectioning elements.
-To be clear using semantic HTML elements will create landmarks automatically.
+To be clear using semantic HTML elements will create landmarks automatically, with the exception of the search landmark.
 In the event that you are not using semantic HTML sectioning elements, ARIA landmark roles can to be used.

 #### **_Landmark Design_**